Kasauti

 Kasauti (lit.
-'Criterion') is a 1974 Bollywood drama film directed and produced by Aravind Sen. It stars Amitabh Bachchan, Hema Malini, Pran in lead roles.
+'Criterion') is a 1974 Bollywood drama film directed and produced by Arabind Sen. It stars Amitabh Bachchan, Hema Malini, Pran in lead roles.

 Synopsis

 Sapna, a slum dweller of Bombay seeks refuge from a drunken outburst of her stepfather.
 Heera, a playboy smuggler, has an eye on Sapna and wants to have her for his pleasure.
 Amit, an educated taxi driver saves Sapna from the clutches of Heera but soon she is accused of attempting robbery and sent to prison.
 In a fit of anger, Sapna's mother kills Sapna's stepfather.

 Amit promises to marry Sapna on her acquittal but on the eve of their marriage Amit's father refuses to accept Sapna.
 Not wanting to break up Amit's family Sapna decides to walk out of his life and leaves the city.

 Amit and his friend Pyarelal search for Sapna but do not succeed.
 In Calcutta, Sapna becomes an instant hit on the stage through Ashok Babu.
 One day, Ashok proposes to her and Sapna again leaves.
 Eventually, she is reunited with Amit.